-7 G5: Secure- Common; widespread and abundant
+&lt;sup>7 G5: Secure- Common; widespread and abundant

-8 S2: Imperiled-Imperiled in the state because of rarity due to the very restricted range, very few populations (often 20 or fewer), steep declines, or other factors making it very vulnerable to extirpation from the nation or state/province.
+&lt;sup>8 S1: Critically Imperiled-Critically imperiled in the state because of extreme rarity (often 5 or fewer occurrences) or because of some factor(s) such as steep declines making it especially vulnerable to extirpation from the nation or state/province.

-9 CRPR 2B.2: Plants rare, threatened, or endangered in California, but more common elsewhere; fairly threatened in CA.
+&lt;sup>9 CRPR 2B.2: Plants rare, threatened, or endangered in California, but more common elsewhere; fairly threatened in CA.